Truck Accident Victims Should Be Compensated

 Working Hard To Win Compensation For Your Accident

-I am personal injury lawyer John R. Francis at the law firm of Cure & Francis in Temple and Killeen, Texas.
+I am personal injury lawyer John R. Francis at the law firm of Cure & Francis, P.A. in Temple and Killeen, Texas.

 In one death case, I discovered that the truck driver was blind in his left eye.
 This truck driver never saw the car driving in the left lane beside him until it was too late.
 I proved that the company knew this and even had three other vision impaired drivers driving in Texas.